Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: Mud Terrain

 Off-road traction is excellent, scenarios where I needed 4HI on the stock tires I can do with 2WD.
 Tread life is excellent so far, with no noticeable wear.
 Dry handling is great, partially attributed to the wider tire size – steering is very grippy.
-Wet handling is just fine at normal driving speeds, I won’t be trying anything at speed in a 4runner anyways, lol.
-Ride comfort is a bit stiff due to them being load E, but not a deal-breaker for me.
+Wet handling is just fine at normal driving speeds.
+I won’t be trying anything at speed in a 4Runner anyway, lol.
+Ride comfort is a bit stiff because they’re load E, but not a deal-breaker for me.
 They have performed great overall, very quiet for an MT tire (my first set).
 Fuel efficiency has only taken a minimal hit, I would say only 1-2 mpg overall – well worth it in my opinion!

 4. Mitchell Bartz (@trdhulk) Yokohama & BF Goodrich